10yard/dkafe/readme.md

 The frontend mimics Donkey Kong gameplay.
 You control Jumpman on the familiar girders stage and have him select which arcade game to launch.

-The default setup brings together all the excellent Donkey Kong hacks that have been developed by the community along with some new hacks that were made specifically for the frontend.
+The default setup brings together all the excellent Donkey Kong hacks that have been developed by the community along with some new hacks that were made specifically for this frontend.

 The built-in reward system will payout coins when you play well.
 Earning coins will allow you to unlock and play more machines.